 6. How do we assess reading at Brookfield?

-Take a look at our Brookfield Reading Assessment sheets (see below) to see all of the objectives we plan and teach from.
+Take a look at our Brookfield Reading Assessment sheets (see the downloads section at the end of this page) to see all of the objectives we plan and teach from.

 LEO Virtual Library

 Visit the LEO Academy Trust Virtual Library and enjoy reading or listening to a story from the selection of Children’s books.
 There’s something for everyone from Nursery through to Year 6.